 What is the dependent spouse insurance change from April 2026?

-From April 2026, Japan changed how dependent spouse status under shakai hoken (employee social health insurance) is assessed.
-Previously, the judgment was based on actual income earned over the previous year.
-Now, expected income based on the work contract’s projected earnings is assessed earlier and more proactively.
-If your employment contract shows projected earnings above ¥1.3 million, you may be required to enroll in your own insurance earlier — even before actually reaching that income level.
-Expat spouses who work part-time near this threshold should review their contract’s projected income with their employer or HR department.
+From April 2026, Japan changed how dependent spouse status under shakai hoken is assessed.
+Previously based on actual income earned.
+Now, expected income based on work contract projections is assessed earlier.
+Expat spouses working part-time near the ¥1.3M threshold should review their projected annual earnings with their employer or HR department.

 What should foreign residents do about My Number right now?